GitHubUser331/NinjaToast/README.md

 - This app needs to be in development as soon as possible.
 Any contribution to this project would be appreciated.
 - The project is handovered by the original developer - NinjaST.
+- This app may contain unknown bugs which may be fixed in the future.

 ## Thanks